mattcheah/cover-letter-snippets/README.md

 ![Connect to Database Gif](/readme-images/snippets-part-1.gif)

+## Editing Snippets and Categories

+On the "Database" page, you'll see a table with a list of all of the cover letter snippets in your database.

+From here you can click on each individual snippet or list of categories to edit them.
+Click off the table to save.

 ## Build Cover Letter

 First, copy/paste a job description into the textarea field and click "Parse Job Description".
 The application will check if any of the words in the job description match any of your snippet categories.